 - Do not be afraid to negotiate with the landlord.
 Unlike residential leases, parties to a commercial lease have significant power to negotiate certain terms.
 You and your legal representative should push for rent terms that you are willing and able to meet, and you should not feel pressured to accept terms and provisions that would hurt your business, such as restrictions on sales or waivers of certain legal rights.

 - Know what your rights are.
-As a commercial tenant, you have the right of quiet enjoyment of your space without interference by your landlord.
+As a commercial tenant, you have the right to quiet enjoyment of your space without interference by your landlord.
 You also have the right to pursue legal remedies if your rights are violated, and you should not sign anything waiving that right.

 - Know what your duties are.
 Commercial tenants also often have certain duties.
-Tenants cannot commit waste, or unnecessarily destroy or ruin the property.
+Tenants cannot commit waste or unnecessarily destroy or ruin the property.
 Often, commercial tenants are also expected to help maintain common areas of the center or mall, including parking lots, hallways, and security.
 This information should be clearly spelled out in your lease.

 - Understand how the landlord is charging rent.
 Often, rent for commercial leases includes a base rent amount as well as an additional amount proportional to the profit margins of the business.
-It is important to understand how rent will be calculated before signing the lease.
+It is important to understand how the rent will be calculated before signing the lease.